AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### Individual Points

-In case of [tree data](#tree), you can configure the font of individual items - use extra data fields corresponding with the methods mentioned above.
+In case of [tree data](#tree), you can configure the font of individual items - use extra data fields corresponding to the methods mentioned above.

 The maximum and minimum font size cannot be set this way.
 Also, please note: the individual settings of an element are applied to its children as well unless they have their own settings.
 This is how it works: